 Ashlynn is a licensed speech-language pathologist who obtained her Master’s degree in Communication Disorders from Auburn University.
 Prior to moving to Nashville, she worked for several years within a pediatric private practice in Boston, MA primarily working with early intervention and children with autism spectrum disorders.
 Ashlynn joined KidTalk to pursue her passion for research and working with children with autism.
 She currently works as an assessor for KidTalk serving children with autism spectrum disorders.

-Mary recieved her B.S. in Psychology from the University of Tennessee at Chattanooga in May 2015.
+Mary received her B.S. in Psychology from the University of Tennessee at Chattanooga in May 2015.
 During her time there she completed practicum hours at the Moccasin Bend Mental Health Institute serving adults in the long-term care unit and at the Johnson Mental Health Center serving children with emotional disturbances.
-In December 2016 she graduated with her M.S. in Psychology from Lipscomb University.
+In December 2016 she graduated with her M.S. in Psychology from Lipscomb University, then returned to complete her graduate certificate in Applied Behavior Analysis by August 2018.
 Originally an intern, Mary is now a full-time Research Analyst for KidTalk and plans to one day complete her Ph.D. in Psychological Sciences.

 Lauren Ray, B.S. – Research Analyst